safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 <br>**3) Upload Source Datasets**
-<br>Browse to the Input folder and click the upload button.
+<br>Browse to the Input folder and click the Upload button and then select Files.
 Upload the source datasets for the current translation:

 <table style="border: 0px">